Barry Bonds: 1986 season

+1987 season

 In his early years, Bonds batted as the leadoff hitter.
-With Van Slyke also in the outfield, the Pirates had a venerable defensive tandem that worked together to cover a lot of ground on the field although they were not close off the field.
+With Van Slyke also in the outfield, the Pirates had a venerable defensive tandem that worked together to cover a lot of ground on the field, although they were not close off of it.
 The Pirates experienced a surge in fan enthusiasm with Bonds on the team and set the club attendance record of 52,119 in the 1987 home opener.
-That year, he hit 25 home runs in his second season, along with 32 stolen bases and 59 RBIs.
+That year, he hit .261 with 25 home runs, along with 32 stolen bases and 59 RBI in 150 games.

+1988 season

-Bonds improved in 1988, hitting .283 with 24 home runs.
+Bonds improved in 1988, hitting .283 with 24 home runs and 58 RBI in 144 games.
 The Pirates broke the record set the previous year with 54,089 attending the home opener.

+1989 season

-Bonds now fit into a highly respected lineup featuring Bobby Bonilla, Van Slyke and Jay Bell.
-He finished with 19 homers, 58 RBIs, and 14 outfield assists in 1989, which was second in the NL.
-Following the season, rumors that he would be traded to the Los Angeles Dodgers for Jeff Hamilton and John Wetteland, but the team denied the rumors and no such trade occurred.
+Bonds now fit into a highly respected lineup featuring Bobby Bonilla, Van Slyke, and Jay Bell.
+He finished with 19 homers, 58 RBI, and 14 outfield assists in 1989, which was second in the NL.
+Following the season, rumors that he would be traded to the Dodgers for Jeff Hamilton and John Wetteland, but the team denied the rumors and no such trade occurred.

+1990 season

-Bonds won his first MVP Award in 1990, hitting .301 with 33 home runs and 114 RBIs.
-He also stole 52 bases, which were third in the league, to become a first-time member of the 30–30 club.
+Bonds won his first MVP Award in 1990, hitting .301 with 33 home runs and 114 RBI in 151 games.
+He also stole 52 bases, which was third in the league, and joined the 30–30 and 20–50 clubs for the first time.
 He won his first Gold Glove Award and Silver Slugger Award.
 That year, the Pirates won the National League East title for their first postseason berth since winning the 1979 World Series.
-However, the Cincinnati Reds, whose last post-season berth had also been in 1979 when they lost to the Pirates in that year's NLCS defeated the Pirates in the NLCS en route to winning the World Championship.
+However, the Cincinnati Reds, whose last postseason berth had also been in 1979 when they lost to the Pirates in that year's NLCS, defeated the Pirates in the NLCS en route to winning the 1990 World Series.

+1991 season

-In 1991, Bonds also put up great numbers, hitting 25 homers and driving in 116 runs, and obtained another Gold Glove and Silver Slugger.
+In 1991, Bonds again put up great numbers, batting .292 with 25 homers and driving in 116 runs in 153 games, earning him another Gold Glove and Silver Slugger.
 He finished second to the Atlanta Braves' Terry Pendleton (the NL batting champion) in the MVP voting.